hannespetur/TTP/README.md

 * Add an option to choose cities rather than airports to visit and set the price value between airports in the same city as something specified (default 0).
 * Add an option to specify range in kilometers and make all airports in that range have a cost value of something specified (default 0).

-The code is written in a way that these features would be fairly simply to add to it.
+The code is written in a way that these features would be fairly simple to add to it.
 Just instead of starting with empty dicts I could make the dicts have the cost 0 before running the "findFlights" function, e.g.

 	d["LHR"]["LGW"][0] = 0